The Average 401(k) Balance by Age

 Here are ways to play catch-up if you’re currently behind on your savings.

 Save more.
 Fidelity recommends saving 15% of your salary, including your company’s matching contribution.
-To reach that goal, boost your 401(k) savings when you get a raise or bonus.
-Or commit to saving 1% more each year until you reach your savings target.
+To reach that goal, boost your 401(k) savings when you get a raise or bonus, or commit to saving 1% more each year until you reach your savings target.
 Signing up for automatic savings increases is a smart move.

-Don’t miss out on your employer's match.
-Nearly 90% of Fidelity 401(k) plans include a company match.
-Make sure you contribute enough to earn the full match so you don’t leave money on the table.
 “This can help accelerate your retirement savings,” said Sarah Darr, head of financial planning at U.S. Bank Wealth Management.

-Take advantage of catch-up provisions.
-For 2025, 401(k) contribution limits for workers under 50 have increased by $500 to $23,500.
-The catch-up contribution limit for workers over 50 remains unchanged at $7,500 for a total 2025 401(k) contribution limit of $31,000.
 Starting in 2025, thanks to the Secure Act 2.0, savers ages 60-63 can boost their catch-up contribution to $11,250, according to the IRS.
-This super catch-up provision should help workers near retirement make up for leaner years when they may not have contributed enough.
+This super catch-up provision should help workers near retirement make up for leaner years when they might not have contributed enough.

 Invest more aggressively.
 Assets with growth potential, such as stocks, will give you a better chance of building a larger nest egg.
 A target-date fund that determines your mix of stocks and bonds based on your age and retirement is a way to get proper exposure to stocks.